MohanadMetrash/Teeth-Classification/README.md

 ## Results & Evaluation

-The model with data augmentation achieved a test accuracy of **[Your Accuracy]%**.
+The model with data augmentation achieved a test accuracy of **89%**.
 The training history and evaluation metrics are visualized below.

 ### Training and Validation Performance